Safeguarding children, young people and adults at risk

 What to do if you are worried about an Adult at Risk

-Visit the Elder abuse website for more information.
+Visit the Action on Elder Abuse website for more information.

 Where the term child, children or young person is stated, this relates to a person who has not yet reached their 18th birthday.